ddeville/scripts/README.md

 ### Arch Linux

-Follow the instructions in `install/arch/setup.txt` to kick off the installation from the ISO.
+Follow the instructions in `install/arch/setup.txt` to kick off the installation from the ISO and run the `install/arch/install.sh` script.
-Then, run `base.sh`, `x.sh` and `progs.sh` in that order.

 ### MacOS